daithioc95/MS2/README.md

 - Navbar: A responsive Navbar will feature on the website so the user can easily navigate to other pages.
 - Images: As this is a travel website, this website will be image heavy as a selling point to the visitor for what Ireland has to offer.
-- Carousel: To ensure an engaging website which can portray to the visitor the beauty of Ireland, an image Carousel will be used for aestetics and to increase the capacity for images.
+- Carousel: To ensure an engaging website which can portray to the visitor the beauty of Ireland, an image Carousel will be used for aesthetics and to increase the capacity for images.
-- Form: To ensure the visiors can contact the company with any further queries a form will be included.
+- Form: To ensure the visitors can contact the company with any further queries a form will be included.
-- Interactive Map: A Google Maps API will be used to provide the visior with infomation based on location.
+- Interactive Map: A Google Maps API will be used to provide the visitor with information based on location.
-- Testimonial boxes: Testimonial boxes of previous customer will be included so the visitor can get some further infomation from previous customers.
+- Testimonial boxes: Testimonial boxes of previous customer will be included so the visitor can get some further information from previous customers.
-- Calendar Appointment Booking System: If the customer wants to book a tour they can check availability and book a place using the Calendar Appointment Booking System.
+- Calendar Appointment Booking System: If the customer wants to book a tour, they can check availability and book a place using the Calendar Appointment Booking System.